centre-for-health-informatics/manual_label_enhanced_LDA/readme.md

 ### Training and selecting LDA models

-1. Train a supervised model to generate dummy documents We randomly split the documents in a training set of 80% and a test set of 20%, then created an idealized single-topic dummy document for each class by concatenating the 100 words with the largest weight for that class.
+1. Train a supervised model to generate dummy documents.

+   We randomly split the documents in a training set of 80% and a test set of 20%, then created an idealized single-topic dummy document for each class by concatenating the 100 words with the largest weight for that class.
 2. Train and "validate" LDA model

    We run a grid search on LDA model to find the model give least custom loss Code is in clean_LDA_code jupyter notebook